Wilkon-Unternehmensgruppe/Hotel/InterCity-Braunschweig/HotelSpecifications.md

 -->

 ## In House Guest

+- If No Show remains *More than One Night* , then we have to post the First Night *More than One Night means that the Nights in Reservation Mask is **NOT** Zero*
+  - *Cashiering* > *billing*  > *Be Please On the Right window* > *Post* > *Room Revenue 7%* > *Ok*
+    - When a Guest reserved E.g for 19 and Checks out on 20 , but Doesn't Show on 19 and comes On 20 then we have to set the Nights to Zero and we don't post the night of 19 , but if Guest reserved E.g for 19 and checks out on 21 , We make sure that the night is set correctly which One night in this case and we have to post the night of 19
 - **For Accompany Person *do not* cut new Key rather**
   - *Options* > *Key* > *Cut Duplicate*  Otherwise all Key cards will be blocked
  - Room Move *one* Things should be in concern which is **setting Traces** for *FO & Housekeeping*